 All Urban Studies majors will have an opportunity to participate in a community engaged learning experience as part of their course of study.
 This is also an opportunity for students to explore potential career paths and prepare for summer fellowship experiences, honors thesis research, or senior capstone work.

-Students can fulfill their community engaged learning requirement through one of three pathways:
+Students can fulfill their community engaged learning requirement through one of four pathways:

-1. (Recommended): Enroll in an approved course (see Course Project Gallery)
+1. (Recommended): Enroll in a course approved by Urban Studies (see Course Project Gallery)

 - URBANST 164: Sustainable Cities